Chapter 9 : Awkward Situations

 “You’re the one who’s out past curfew…” she says, contempt obvious in her tone.
 She tended to get annoyed at prolonged conversation.
 I glare at her and turn around with a sigh.

 “Really, my dear, must you eat in front of me?
 Can’t you go somewhere…else?”
-I hear the Fat Lady mutter from above me.
+I hear the Fat Lady grumble from above me.
 I only turn to shoot her a dark look.
 She scoffs and turns away as I bite quite purposefully into my pie and chew loudly.

 I shouldn’t be mad at her, really.
 It’s not her fault.
 But still.
 This certainly was not my day.

-As I sit there, slowly chewing on my pie and not really enjoying it, I begin to drift.
+As I sit there, slowly chewing on my pie though honestly not really enjoying it, I begin to drift.
 My eyelids droop and I have to startle myself into sitting back up straight to keep from altogether falling asleep.
 All I can think about it my nice, warm, cushiony bed only a mere staircase away.
 Oh, how I would love to be snoozing away in it right now instead of on the cold and scratchy carpeting…

 “What on earth are you doing?”
 Lily asks, her face riddled with confusion and concern.